-Hydrangeas require little maintenance and pruning isn’t essential.
-However, regular pruning encourages new growth and prevents plants from becoming scruffy so can be worth doing.
+Hydrangeas require little maintenance.
+Regular pruning encourages new growth and prevents plants from becoming scruffy so can be worth doing.

 Hydrangeas do require a lot of water (Their name comes from “Hydro” which means water) so be sure to keep an eye on them on hot summer days.
 Try to gather rainwater in a water butt and use this rather than mains water supplies as this tends to affect the colour of the flower.